solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 is needed.
 So for now we still plan to have human in the loop.

-After we gain more experience with the restart approach in this proposal, we may slowly try to automate more parts to improve cluster reliability.
+After we gain more experience with the restart approach in this proposal, we may slowly try to make the process more automatic to improve reliability.

-### Use gossip and consensus to figure out restart slot before the restart
+### Use Gossip and consensus to figure out restart slot before the restart

 The main difference between this and the current restart proposal is this alternative tries to make the cluster automatically enter restart preparation phase without human intervention.

-While getting humans out of the loop improves recovery speed, there are concerns about recovery gossip messages interfering with normal gossip messages, and automatically start a new message in gossip seems risky.
+While getting humans out of the loop improves recovery speed, there are concerns about recovery Gossip messages interfering with normal Gossip messages, and automatically start a new message in Gossip seems risky.

 ### Automatically reduce block production in an outage